hotNipi/node-red-contrib-ui-artless-gauge/README.md

 Choose layout type.
 Layout can be linear or radial.

 ### Mode
 Option to turn on differential mode.
 With this option selected, the colored track has center point from which the value is shown.
-Value of center point is not shown anywhere, as well there is no minimum or maximum marks.
-Value of center point is exactly between configured min and max.
+Value of center point can be adjusted.
+If center value is not defined, the center point is exactly between configured min and max.

 ### Range
 Configure minimum and maximum expected values and adjust line color.
 Add segments and configure colors for them if needed.
 Note that MIN and MAX options can not be removed.
 A small dot with segment color can be drawn at the point of segment.
 To show dot for segment, configure size for dot bigger that zero.